bihealth/NeatMS/docs/installation/our-tool-installation.md

 To follow the advanced tutorial and train your own model, you need to manually install these extra dependencies available through pip.

-> Bioconda users can also install the extra libraries through pip.
+> *Bioconda users can also install the extra libraries through pip within the conda environment.*

 * jupyter notebook
 * dash